-You may not have planned on staying in the province this summer, but everything you need for a memorable summer 2020 is here in our own backyard.
-Ontario has some of the world’s most beautiful parks, beaches, lakes, and recreation opportunities - all of which are starting to open up to in-province visitors.
+Everything you need for a memorable summer is here in our own backyard.
+Ontario has some of the world’s most beautiful parks, beaches, lakes, and recreation opportunities.
 Here are some ideas to spark up your summer, whether you’re looking to plan an amazing vacation or some sweet days out.

 Cruise the Rideau Canal in a Houseboat